Yelp/paasta/docs/source/autoscaling.rst

 The currently available decicion policies are:

 :pid:
   Uses a PID controller to determine when to autoscale a service.
-See https://en.wikipedia.org/wiki/PID_controller for more information on PIDs.
+See `this page <https://en.wikipedia.org/wiki/PID_controller>`_ for more information on PIDs.

   Autoscaling parameters: